SoK: Machine Learning for Misinformation Detection: PRELIMINARIES

+\textbf{Feasibility of detection.} Most of the work we review presupposes that automated detection of misinformation is possible at all.
+We note that this is, in itself, a strong assumption to make: Published work in psychology, linguistics, and philosophy of language has previously called into question the feasibility of using semantic and syntactic features to determine the veracity of text statements and the usefulness of binary true/false classifications of information, particularly in the absence of unified definitions of misinformation, disinformation, and information \cite{soe_2017,vrij_pitfalls_2008}.
+On the other hand, some researchers maintain that misinformative texts are characterized by indelible ``fingerprints'' that distinguish them from non-misinformative texts: for instance, emotional language and reduced lexical diversity \cite{amado_undeutsch_2015,carrasco_2022}.
+This debate motivated our discussion of non-textual feature sets for detection.

 \textbf{Taxonomies.} Through an iterative process of reading and inductive coding of our papers, we develop a taxonomy of five ``information scopes.''
 As we read each paper in our corpus, we noted the \textit{operative unit} of misinformation detection for the classifier or method described---the smallest semantic or organizational unit of information that the method attempted to classify as true or false---and sorted each paper into emergent categories.
-One reader made three separate coding passes over the corpus, varying the objectives of her annotation on each pass: In the first pass, she specifically sought to identify taxonomies for classification and detection; on the second, she noted method design errors and performance scores; on the final pass, she noted actual versus stated detection targets.
-Our final taxonomy comprises five information scopes: \textbf{claims, news articles, social media posts, users/authors, and websites.} With the exception of \textit{claims}, we consider these scopes \textit{in the context of} online services---e.g., evaluation of news articles and websites whose links might be posted to a social media platform.
-We note three principle approaches to misinformation detection: \textbf{direct verification of claims, detection of deceptive language,} and \textbf{analysis of propagation patterns or context signals}.
-We also note the types of features included in each model's feature set, and sort observed feature sets into five categories: \textbf{textual, network-based, infrastructural, user- or author credential-based,} and \textbf{multimodal features}.
-We also note performance and accuracy scores of published methods, if the authors report this information.
-Additional details about our corpus construction and paper coding process can be found in~\Cref{sec:methods}; our annotation guide can be found in our SI.
+Our final taxonomy comprises five information scopes: claims, news articles, social media accounts, networks, and websites.
+We consider these scopes \textit{in the context of} online services---for instance, news articles and websites whose links might be posted to a social media platform.\footnote{We label certain works as members of \textit{multiple} scopes when they make classification decisions about more than one type of detection unit: works targeting social media posts, for instance, are generally categorized as falling within (\circled{C} \textit{and} \circled{U}) or (\circled{C} \textit{and} \circled{N}) in~\Cref{app:full_coding}.}